 Trip ideas for every season, where to stay, what to see & do, with plenty of ideas for where to eat.

-This full-block urban park is a kid’s delight.
-An imagination playground with a collection of large blue foam parts allows kids to create a play space that is constantly built and re-built by their imaginations.
-Water features like a small river replica, a delta area, and small fountains make this a summer favorite.
+This full-block downtown park is a kid’s paradise.
+The Imagination Playground’s collection of large portable foam shapes allows kids to create a play space that is constantly built and rebuilt by their imaginations.
+Yard games on the lawn give plenty of opportunities to run out all that energy, while water features and splash fountains allow everyone to cool off from the summer heat.

-Worth The Splurge: Frozen Fuel made-in-house ice cream just down the street on Strawberry Alley.
+Worth The Splurge: Frozen Fuel serves made-in-house ice cream just down the street on Strawberry Alley.

 Fort Defiance Civil War Park

-Hear the stories, learn the history, see the equipment, wander the grounds and experience the views at the Fort Defiance Civil War Park & Interpretive Center.
-This free attraction includes a remarkable Visitor Center.
-At event throughout the year, you can learn about life during the Civil War -- what the medical profession looked like, how soldiers mended their clothes, what types of food they ate and songs they sang, what a typical Christmas involved, what artillery was used and what a cannon sounds like.
+At events throughout the year, you can learn about life during the Civil War -- what the medical profession looked like, how soldiers mended their clothes, what types of food they ate and songs they sang, what a typical Christmas involved, what artillery was used and what a cannon sounds like.

 Don't Miss It: Just around the block, Sevier Station is the oldest standing structure in Montgomery County.
 This was the homeplace of Valentine Sevier, revolutionary war hero and brother to Tennessee's first governor, John Sevier.